trovol901/car-insurance-site/README.md

   - MySQL: For user storage to save user data and preferences.

-  - API: Third party APIs for fetching insurance data.
+  - API: Third party APIs for insurance data.

   - VS for  GitHub for managing code